3bdalla/Tidy_Abdalla/README.md

   * Converts all the names given in the features file, into syntactically valid names, using make.names()
   * Takes this new features list and assigns it as the new column headers for the dataframe made in point No.2.

  ii.
-The new dataframe now has activity, subjects, and variables included.
+The resulting dataframe now has activity, subjects, and variables included.
 It then processes the following:
   * The final two columns in the data set are the activity and subjects.
 These two columns are assigned to a different variable.
   * A separate data frame is created that includes only the variables that contain the word "mean".
   * Another separate data frame is created that includes only the variable that contain the word "std".